awesome-soft/awesome-devops/README.md

 ## Documents
 * [Confluence](https://www.atlassian.com/software/confluence) - Confluence is where you create, organize and discuss work with your team.
 * [Dokuwiki](https://www.dokuwiki.org/) - DokuWiki is a simple to use and highly versatile Open Source wiki software that doesn't require a database.
+* [Shimo](https://shimo.im/) - Cloud documents and forms that can be collaborated by multiple people in real time.
+* [Google Drive](https://www.google.com/drive/) - Get access to files anywhere through secure cloud storage and file backup for your photos, videos, files and more with Google Drive.

 ## Conmunication
 * [Slack](https://slack.com/) - Slack is where work flows.
 It's where the people you need, the information you share, and the tools you use come together to get things done.
 * [Dingtalk](https://www.dingtalk.com/) - DingTalk is a free and all-in-one enterprise communication and collaboration platform.
-Powered by Alibaba Group, DingTalk's powerful functions like organization contacts, one-touch conference call, mobile approval, Attendance and more powerful functions, helping  7M organizations globally to build a simple, efficient, and secure workplace.

 ## Api Manager
 * [Postman](https://www.getpostman.com/) - Postman is the only complete API development environment, for API developers, used by more than 5 million developers and 100000 companies worldwide.